rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/single-cardinality/example-1/example-1.md

-Map single cardinality complex object using value syntax
+Map object using value syntax